Laravel Sanctum integration

 - Add

-'routes' => falseto thesanctum.phpconfig - Publish the Sanctum migrations and move them to
+'routes' => falseto thesanctum.phpconfig - Move the Sanctum migration (for

 routes/tenant.phpto override the originalsanctum.csrf-cookieroute: